 What Are the Best Cycling Sunglasses?

 The best cycling sunglasses have a UV400 filter that protects your eyes against harmful UV-A and UV-B rays.
-They also should fit you well to provide you with sufficient eye protection.
-This is achieved by the overall shape of the sunglasses and the adjustable nose and arm pieces.
+They should also fit you well and provide sufficient eye protection.
+This is achieved through the sunglasses’ overall shape and the adjustable nose and arms.

-More advanced sunglasses have contrast-enhancing lenses that improve the visibility of potholes and other road dangers.
-In addition, some sunglasses brands offer the possibility of customizing the lenses, frames, etc.
+More advanced sunglasses feature contrast-enhancing lenses that improve visibility of potholes and other road hazards.
+In addition, some sunglasses brands offer the option to customize lenses, frames, etc.

 All cycling sunglasses in this selection provide the UV400 filter.
 Why is it important?